sbojorge/peachesncream/TESTING.md

  2. Give a name to the shopping list (optional).
  3. Choose a category for the shopping list from the select menu.
  4. Type the name of the shop where you'd like to buy (optional).
  5. Add the items to buy.
-User can add quantity, brand or any other comment next to the item.
-    Widgets are available (number list, bullets, Undo, Redo, Fullscreen).
  6. Click on the "Create list" button.

  Expected: A success message should be displayed to the user and the list should be registered in "My lists".